 The costs for stem cells continues to become more and more affordable over time.
 The history of stem cell therapy dates back to the 1950s.
 Most people are familiar with bone marrow transplants which are now very common.
 But when it first came out it was said to not be proven scientifically, just like some people are saying some of the stem cell injections are.
+The cost of bone marrow transplants was tremendous.

 In fact, insurance would not pay for bone marrow transplants for a very long time even though it was clearly saving lives.